DamienFruleux/ZCU111-Doc/3-Processing-System_programming-method.md

 ### 1-Use "LAURI" example

-With the right memory addresses, It works but you have to be careful, because this memory space is not reserved and can be used by the kernel !
+As already explained, it works but you have to be careful, because this memory space is not reserved and can be used by the kernel !
 This can be interesting to do some tests, but should not be used in a project!
+There are different ways to use the memory more appropriately.

-### 2-Use kernel module
+### 2-Use kernel module to request memory region

 As Lauri explained earlier, you have to be careful with the use of memory.
 In fact, with this example, we use a memory area without in a "dirty" way.
 In fact, it would be necessary to develop a kernel module that would reserve this memory area, in order to be sure that the kernel cannot use it for other processes.